fatchan/jschan/README.md

 - Make sure the sites enabled folder is included by `/etc/nginx/nginx.conf` (in debian nginx package this is already done)
 - Use [certbot](https://certbot.eff.org/) to get a free https certificate.

-- For post flags to work, [follow this guide](http://archive.is/2SMOb) to setup the [legacy GeoIP database](https://www.miyuru.lk/geoiplegacy) and add these directives to the http block in `/etc/nginx/nginx.conf`:
+- For post flags to work, [follow this guide](http://archive.is/2SMOb) to setup the [legacy GeoIP database](https://www.miyuru.lk/geoiplegacy), then add this directive inside the http block of `/etc/nginx/nginx.conf`:
 ```
 geoip_country /usr/share/GeoIP/GeoIP.dat;
 ```
-If your nginx doesn't have the necessary module by default, or is using v2 instead, find your own guide.

 If you plan on using hcaptcha or google recaptcha, you will need to modify the content-security-policy header (CSP) in your nginx config. (documentation: [google recaptcha](https://developers.google.com/recaptcha/docs/faq#im-using-content-security-policy-csp-on-my-website.-how-can-i-configure-it-to-work-with-recaptcha), [hcaptcha](https://docs.hcaptcha.com/#content-security-policy-settings))